krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 - ```~3000ms```
 - ```~4500ms```

-After we executed the script above, we have three JFR files in the ```/tmp``` directory.
+After we executed the script above, we had three JFR files in the ```/tmp``` directory.
 When we load all three files together to my viewer and check the _Correlation ID stats_ section, we can see:

 ![alt text](/assets/async-demos/context-1.png "context-1")